jjelliott/quake-from-memory/qfm-jam-readme.txt

 Hints
-Make sure you do not use target on pickups to prevent breakages in coop, instead surround items with a trigger_once For an original look (not required, but recommended) Opaque liquids (use -notranswater on qbsp and set _wateralpha 1 on worldspawn) No colored lights
+Make sure you do not use target on pickups to prevent breakages in coop, instead surround items with a trigger_once For an original look (not required, but recommended) -Opaque liquids (use -notranswater on qbsp and set _wateralpha 1 on worldspawn) -No colored lights
-No fog
+-No fog
 -splitturb 0 on qbsp

 Reference if you want to be told you're forgetting / fabricating something without any spoilers about what: https://www.ledmeister.com/q1counts.txt